Grid2op/chronix2grid/docs/DESCRIPTION.rst

 * A coarse 3-dimensional mesh (x,y,t) with independent noise
 * The spatial and temporal interpolation of this noise at the specific location of generators and specific moments of time

-In params.json you can find all the required parameter for this correlated noise generation:
+In *params_res.json* and *params_load.json* you can find all the required parameter for this correlated noise generation, which can be set separately between load and renewable production generation:

 * **Lx**, **Ly** the total length of the mesh
 * **dx_corr**, **dy_corr** the granularity of the coarse mesh. it represents the distance at which we consider that spatial phenomenons are independent
 * **solar_corr**, **short_wind_corr**, **medium_wind_corr**, **long_wind_corr** and **temperature_corr** which define the coarse time resolution for each type of noise
-* **dt** the real time resolution of the final chronics that will be modeled.

 Spatial correlation
 ^^^^^^^^^^^^^^^^^^^^